IsaacAKAJupiter/joplin-url-meta/README.md

   - To get an **API Key**, follow [this](https://developers.google.com/youtube/v3/getting-started) getting started guide by Google.
     - When creating credentials, it may ask you **What data will you be accessing?** For this, choose **Public data**.

+### v1.0.10

+- Possible fix for mobile metadata images not correctly showing.

 ## Roadmap/Known Issues